vpinball/pinmame/docs/pin2k_sound.md

 ## Status

-Has been run against real RFM and SWE1 firmware via the `pin2ksnd`/`pin2ksw1` test harness.
-Identical behaviour on both ROM sets. **Verified working at runtime:**
+**The board works.** Driven by a real Pin2K host driver it produces correct stereo audio: the games' own left/right/both sound test behaves as it should.
+Verified at runtime against real RFM and SWEP1 firmware, identical on both ROM
+sets:

 - boots from the 28F800 flash (de-interleave and 512-word boot page confirmed byte-exact against the ROM, and the DSP executes)
-- SDRC: window decode returns the correct flash words; the firmware pages its own program in through `EPM_PG`/`ROM_PG` and runs it from SRAM
+- SDRC: window decode returns the correct flash words; the firmware pages its own program in through `EPM_PG`/`ROM_PG` and runs it from SRAM, then reaches sample data the same way
 - host command interface, 16-bit path, latches and status flags
 - SPORT1 autobuffer, stereo de-interleave, frame parity, 16-word aligned base
-- PCM delivered continuously at exactly the hardware-derived rate (`SCLKDIV=4` -> 100000 words/s -> 50000 frames/s), `soundEn=1`

-**Not achieved yet: audible sound.** The board initialises, enables SPORT1, runs its mixer and transmits a continuous stream of *digital silence*.
-It never gets a voice to play, because the host-side command protocol needed to start one is not known yet.
-See "The host protocol wall" below.
-That is a PC-side problem, not a sound board one - nothing outstanding is a defect in this port.
+- **31250 frames/sec** - see the sample-rate note in Design notes; deriving the
+  rate from `SCLKDIV` plays everything 1.6x too fast
+- stereo routing panned hard left/right, channel order matching the cabinet

+The boot self-test "bong" may not sound right; see the sample-rate note in Design notes for the likely reason and the shape of a fix.

+The standalone `pin2ksnd`/`pin2ksw1` harness gets the board booted, initialised and transmitting, but only ever silence, because it does not implement the host-side protocol that starts a voice.
+That is a limitation of the harness, not of the board - see "The host protocol wall".

 > See "Known gaps" at the end before trusting it.